espocrm/documentation/docs/administration/import.md

 Parameters:

-* *Header Row* − whether the CSV file has the first row with field names.
+* *Header Row* − whether a CSV file has the first row with field names.
-* *Execute in idle* − is recommended if you have a **big number of records** to be imported; import will be processed **via cron**; the status will be set to 'Complete' when the import process is finished.
+* *Execute in idle* − is recommended if you import a **big number of records**; import will be processed **via cron**; the status will be set to *Complete* when the import process is finished.
 * *Skip searching for duplicates* − will **make the import faster**.
-* *Silent mode* − the majority of after-save scripts will be skipped; stream records won't be created, workflows will be skipped; checking will **make the import faster**.
+* *Silent mode* − the majority of after-save scripts will be skipped; Stream notes won't be created, workflows will be skipped; checking will **make the import faster**.
-* *Run Manually* − you will need to run manually from CLI.
-Command will be shown after setting up the import.
+* *Run Manually* − you will need to start the import manually from CLI.
+The command will be shown after setting up the import.
 * *Telephone country code* − phone numbers in a regional format will be converted to the internation format according the selected country. (as of v8.1)

 Click the **Next** button to preceed to the _Step 2_.